HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 ## Lyrics

 ```
-ey hallowed duty such a trait
+ey hallowed duty such a trait (or)
 (time) to outplay the life
 caught in draught, stuck in dreaded flow
 i'm born and dead (now i rest)